dolbeysystems/fusion-cac-web-docs/content/administrative-user-guide/tools/workflow-management/_index.md

 #### Workgroup Level Criteria

 Workgroup level criteria works like all other criteria, but when enabled will apply to every group under that workflow.
-This alleviates the need the same criteria to be added to all of the criteria groups.
+This alleviates the need for the same criteria to be added to all of the criteria groups.

 ![Workgroup Level Criteria](WorkgroupLevel.png)